xiaoliangstd/unitree_guide-docs/source/docs/Common/RobotNetwork.rst

 .. note::

    The framework shown above may be slightly different from the official manual, but it does not affect the use.
-The PC needs to be configured the IP address before it can communicate with the onboard computer of the robot through the switch.
+The IP address of PC needs to be configured before it can communicate with the onboard computer of the robot through the switch.

 ..
 Signal transmission of the control program
 .. -------------------